confluentinc/mds-sdk-go-public/README.md

 # MDS-SDK-GO-PUBLIC

 This repository holds generated Go SDKs for the MDS API, including v1 MDS for on-prem.
-Each version of the v1 MDS API is held in a versioned directory and are updated independently.
+V1 MDS API is held in a versioned directory and is updated independently.
 Warning: the v2alpha1 endpoints are already deprecated, and should not be used under any circumstances.
 See below on how to update a version of the MDS SDK.

-## Updating mds-sdk-go after changing an API spec
+## Updating mds-sdk-go-public after changing an API spec

 1. Download/build/install this fork of the OpenAPI generator tool: https://github.com/confluentinc/openapi-generator